irclogs/svelte/README.md

 Run `yarn` and `yarn dev`.

-> The public database server has localhost:8000 allowed for CORS requests, so running this app on port 8000
+> The public database server has localhost:8000 allowed for CORS requests, so running this app on localhost:8000
 > will make the api available.
-Run `yarn dev --mode test` to use a couchdb on localhost (see .env.test).
+If you want to run the app against a local couchdb run `yarn dev --mode test` (see .env.test).

 ## Production build

 ```
 yarn build --mode production
 ```
-the release files are in `./dist`
+the release asset files are in `./dist`.